Home health care business plan for starting your own agency

 Franchise Business Plan

-The target customers of personal injury case management as well as home health care services usually don’t do comparison shopping directly.
+The target customers of personal injury case management, as well as home health care agency business plans, usually don’t do comparison shopping directly.
 They usually prefer the health care providers who are referred by their physicians.

 |Potential Customers||Growth||YEAR 1||YEAR 2||YEAR 3||YEAR 4||YEAR 5||CAGR|